Harsha7337/M1_Projectgoal_Game/README.md

 # M1_Vaccineregister_Util
 ## Vaccination status
-       This project is to burn down the burden of Central servers and build the local server where the vaccination status, registration, adn types of vaccinations are available.
+       This project is to create a registration for the local server where the vaccination status, registration, adn types of vaccinations are available and upload it by the End of the day